openedx/frontend-plugin-framework/README.rst

 2. Run ``npm run start`` in the root directory.

-3. Open another terminal and run ``npm run start:example`` to start the example app.
+3. Open another terminal and run ``npm run start:example-vite`` to start the example app.
 You can visit http://localhost:8080 to see the example app.

 4. Make change to the existing code, everything should be hot reloaded.